 This article originally appeared in the spring 2011 issue of IT in Europe, Information Security magazine.
-See the full magazine for more feature articles about compliance
+See the full magazine for more feature articles about compliance regulations and standards.

 Smartphones are rarely given the same level of risk assessment and protection as laptops, even though they introduce similar threats to business networks.